yellowbrickcode/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

     - [Customer quote (to be read back to the attendees at the end)](#customer-quote-to-be-read-back-to-the-attendees-at-the-end)

 <!-- /TOC -->

+# Trainer information

+Thank you for taking time to support the whiteboard design sessions as a trainer!

 ## Role of the trainer